1. ElectroBraid® Commitment to Safety

 Grounding is one of the most critical elements in any electric fence system.
 Over 95% of all electric fence problems result from poor grounding.

 The ground rod system should be near the energizer but no closer than 25 feet to help prevent lightning damage.
-It should be greater than 50 feet from any building, piping, cables or other grounding system.
-If too close to a waterline the area may suffer signal interference in your phone, radio or TV.
+It should be over 50 feet from any building, piping, cable or other grounding system.
+If it is too close to a waterline, the area may suffer signal interference in your phone, radio, or TV.

 Remember to slide the clamps in place BEFORE driving ground rods.
 The end of a ground rod may mushroom from the pounding, making it impossible to slide a clamp over the end.